jirihofman/sentiment-guardian/README.md

 # The Sentiment of The Guardian
 This app periodically loads headlines from The Guardian and evaluates their sentiment using OpenAI's GPT-4 model.

-It used to use GPT-3.5-turbo model but its results were not perfect.
+It used to use GPT-3.5-turbo model but its results were not ideal.
 GPT-4 performs much better even though it is a bit pricier.
+To compoensate for that we don't send article description anymore.

 # Nextjs app template
 Based on [jirihofman/nextjs-fullstack-app-template](https://github.com/jirihofman/nextjs-fullstack-app-template).